Are you fighting to save your marriage?

 - Don’t send him or her quotes, scriptures, books or articles trying to reach them and persuade them.
 Ohh I know exactly how this goes.
 You read something and think, my spouse HAS GOT TO SEE THIS.
 This will explain to them what I’ve been trying to say.
 This will spark a thought, this will make them think.
 Here’s the truth, if your spouse is so disconnected and detached and gone in their mind, this won’t do what you might hope.
 This will only remind them of how they just aren’t on the same page as you.
 For more on this read Show Vs. Tell

 - Don’t be so afraid to lose them that you are scared to set healthy boundaries.
 This is a controversial topic for many, but the truth is once your spouse has made the choice to move out or have an affair or file for divorce, boundaries that protect your heart, and draw a line that says “I’m valuable” will do more good in your soul and even in your spouses eyes than you can believe right now.
 Boundaries that say you value your heart, your time, your space, and your body.
 Boundaries should always be set with love and truth, and kindness, but also firmly.
-For more help with boundaries this book is excellent.
+For more help with boundaries check out this course.

 - Don’t lose yourself in the process.
 Take time to take care of you.
 Now more than ever, you need to keep up with interests, activities, and the things that make you YOU.
 Perseverating on the current situation only depletes your soul and resolve to fight the good fight.
 Isolating yourself will only ensure you are chained to your anxious thoughts and fears.
 Yes having downtime to rest is important, but make sure you are also caring for yourself in positive ways.
 Sometimes its as simple as taking a walk, or picking up a book.
 Whatever you do, don’t lose yourself in the process.